CameronPaton/Web_Dev_Bootcamp/jQuery_To_Do/README.md

 The To Do List is within a container div with a header that has a + taken from Font Awesome which acts as a button.
 The button fadeToggles the input box where the user can add a new to do.
 When a user inputs a new to do it is added to the ul as a new li.
 The li includes a span which contains a rubbish bin from Font Awesome that provides the option to delete the full li.

 The user can also click on the li itself which toggles a css class, greying out the to do and adding a line-through.
-The span has an animation where if the user hovers over the span it adds a width of 40px, but when the span isn't hovered over that width is reduced to 0px, and this also includes a transition effect of 0.2s.
+The span has an animation where if the user hovers over the li it adds to the span a width of 40px revealing the rubbish bin delete item button, but when the li isn't hovered over, that width is reduced to 0px to hide the delete button, and this also includes a transition effect of 0.2s.

 I made some minor changes along the way, such as the background gradient and using different To Do items and a different h1.